DFINITY-Education/programming-languages/module-1.md

 Although there are several prominent languages available for WebAssembly development, none were built with the Internet Computer in mind.
 [Motoko](https://sdk.dfinity.org/docs/language-guide/motoko.html)  was designed specifically for the Internet Computer and built with a focus on familiarity, safety, and compatibility.
 Developers will find familiarity in the syntax of Motoko, which borrows successful elements from other popular languages.

 Additionally, Motoko:
-* Seamlessly fits the Internet Computer platform by specifically targeting WebAssembly
+* Seamlessly fits the Internet Computer blockchain network by specifically targeting WebAssembly
-* Maintains features built with the Internet Computer in mind, such as canisters and caller identity
+* Maintains features built with the Internet Computer in mind, such as canister smart contracts and caller identity
 * Provides built-in support for inter-canister calls with `async` and `await`
-* Promotes language interoperability through the use of Candid, a language that allows canisters written in different languages to communicate with each other
+* Promotes language interoperability through the use of Candid, an interface definition language that allows canister smart contracts implemented in different languages to communicate with each other.

-While Motoko is optimized for the Internet Computer, it is not the only language, nor always the best language, for the platform.
-Generally, however, developers will find it easiest to write code for Internet Computer canisters using Motoko.
+While Motoko is optimized for the Internet Computer, it is not the only language, nor always the best language, for every distributed application.
+Generally, however, developers will find it easiest to author Internet Computer canister smart constracts using Motoko.

 ### Key Design Points